Disabilities and special needs

 We welcome your suggestions that can help us be even more suitable for our visitors – take contact with Customer Service at the exit for any tips, or send an email to firstname.lastname@example.org

 Reserved disabled parking places at the end of the parking lot, right next to the entrance.
-The parking is free when you show a Disabled Parking Permit.

 Use the entrance gate 1 (closest to the exit).
 This gate is specially made for wheel chair users.